 Why does the BHF need me?

 Here at the British Heart Foundation (BHF) we want to beat heartbreak forever from the world’s biggest killers.
-Heart and circulatory diseases kill 1 in 4 people in the UK and 7 million people are living with heart and circulatory diseases in the UK.
+Heart and circulatory diseases kill 1 in 4 in the UK and 7 million people are living with heart and circulatory diseases in the UK

-Our In Memoriam Secretaries are part of an empowered network of dedicated volunteer fundraisers who help the BHF to keep hearts beating.
+By becoming a Fundraising Group member in Wessex, you are joining an empowered network of dedicated volunteer fundraisers who help the BHF to keep hearts beating.
 We aim to invest £100 million each year into lifesaving research and we could not do this without our dedicated volunteers.

 What will I be doing?

 • Support your local group in organising and running fundraising events.

 • Build strong relationships with all group members and actively recruit new members.